Compost heaps in late winter are more easily worked in the dry weather.

 Now you can toss your butternut and pumpkin seeds onto the compost heap.
 In six-months time you will have a harvest of food that will keep you in soup right through next winter.

-Add to that, researchers have found that city-dwellers are 40 percent more likely to suffer from mood disorders; and twice as likely to develop schizophrenia.
-Is it time to cuddle up with a compost heap?
+Added to that researchers have found that city-dwellers are 40 percent more likely to suffer from mood disorders; and twice the risk of developing schizophrenia.
+Is it time to cuddle up to a compost heap?

 When browsing use right click and "Open Link in New Tab" or you may get a bad gateway signal.